sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 with a few caveats:

 * Don't use flex-wrap, (not supported in Firefox until version 28)
-* Use the -webkit prefix
+* Include the -webkit prefix in addition to the unprefixed syntax
 * Don't use it for  [overall page layout](http://jakearchibald.com/2014/dont-use-flexbox-for-page-layout/)

 Follow these rules and you should be good to go.